cshlok/Hmsminiapp/ERROR_TRACKING.md

 3. Adding necessary dependencies
 4. Fixing type mismatches in Redux store and settings slice
 5. Converting service components to use Material-UI
+6. Fixing type mismatches in ServiceListContainer.tsx
+7. Removing all unused React imports in testing screens

-The remaining work focuses on service-related screens and general type issues throughout the codebase.
+The remaining work focuses on general type issues throughout the codebase.
+Note that some files mentioned in the original error list (ServiceDetailScreen.tsx and ServiceFormScreen.tsx) were not found in the repository and could not be fixed.